ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_mlp_three_layer/uz_mlp_three_layer.rst

 enable_nn

   Calculates one feedforward pass of the network with the current inputs.
   Calculation start on a rising edge of ``enable_nn``.
+  Can be triggered either by software (AXI) or by external port from PL.

 use_axi_input